MoonPoet/xaprb-src/content/blog/2005/javascript-date-parsing.md

 ### What it's not

-This code is **not** a JavaScript implementation of <a href="http://www.php.net/manual/en/function.strtotime.php">strtotime</a>.
+This code is **not** a JavaScript implementation of [strtotime](http://www.php.net/manual/en/function.strtotime.php).
 That's too difficult and not that useful in my opinion.
 (For those not familiar with it, `strtotime` can understand input like "two weeks ago next Sunday").
 It's also **not internationalized**.
 It only works for my little slice of the universe: the English language---though international date-formatting standards (ISO 8601, highly recommended) make that a moot point anyway.